Faraday-dot-py/MATS-9.0/research/writeup.md

 This suggests they are segmenting text space into broadly similar domains.

 **Differences in Grouping Granularity**
-- **facebook**: Features often feel narrower and more fine-grained
+- **OPT**: Features often feel narrower and more fine-grained
   (e.g., specific tournaments, species, or named people).
 - **gemma**: Features tend to group more broadly, with descriptive or contextual detail
   (e.g., legal systems, historical movements, artistic practices).

 **Stylistic Emphasis**
-- **facebook**: Reads like raw encyclopedia snippets — factual, entity-centric.
+- **OPT**: Reads like raw encyclopedia snippets — factual, entity-centric.
 - **gemma**: More thematic and explanatory — often adding narrative context.

 **Shared Conceptual Anchors**